normanjoyner/containership.cli/docs/_pages/plugins/cloud/cloud-cluster-list.md

 <h2> {{ page.command-name }} </h2>

-The {{ page.command-name }} allows you to view a list of all the clusters you have access to underneath the currently `active_organization`.
+The `{{ page.command-name }}` command allows you to view a list of all the clusters you have access to underneath the currently `active_organization`.

 > See [cloud org use]({{ site.baseurl }}/docs/plugins/cloud/cloud-org-use)